-ductless system leaking water
+Ductless system leaking water

 HVAC

-The answer to 'ductless system leaking water' is that a ductless HVAC system, also known as a mini-split, can leak water for a few common reasons.
-The most frequent causes are a clogged drain line, a problem with the condensate pump, or improper installation and insulation of the refrigerant lines.
-Symptoms of a water leak include standing water around the indoor unit, wet floors, or water dripping from the unit.
+The answer to 'ductless system leaking water' is that a ductless mini-split system may leak water due to a clogged drain line, a refrigerant leak, or a problem with the indoor unit's condensate pump.
+Symptoms of a water leak include puddles around the indoor unit, water dripping from the unit, or high humidity levels in the room.

 Step-by-Step Guide